Epistle to the Colossians: Content

 Colossae is in the same region as the seven churches of the Book of Revelation.
 In Colossians there is mention of local brethren in Colossae, Laodicea, and Hierapolis.
 Colossae was approximately 12 mi from Laodicea and 14 mi from Hierapolis.

-References to "the elements" and the only mention of the word "philosophy" in the New Testament have led scholar Norman DeWitt to conclude that early Christians at Colossae must have been under the influence of Epicurean philosophy, which taught atomism.
+References to "the elements", and the only mention of the word "philosophy" in the New Testament, have led scholar Norman DeWitt to conclude that early Christians at Colossae must have been under the influence of Epicurean philosophy, which taught atomism.
 The Epistle to the Colossians proclaimed Christ to be the supreme power over the entire universe, and urged Christians to lead godly lives.

+Structure

-The letter consists of two parts: first a doctrinal section, then a second regarding conduct.
+The letter is often divided into two parts: first a doctrinal section, then a second regarding conduct.
 Those who believe that the motivation of the letter was a growing heresy in the church see both sections of the letter as opposing false teachers who have been spreading error in the congregation.
 Others see both sections of the letter as primarily encouragement and edification for a developing church.

+The Jerusalem Bible structures the letter into a preface followed by three sections, which offer "formal instruction", "a warning against some errors", and then an "exhortation.